Markos Kounalakis: $100 bill

 Following Russia's invasion of Ukraine, Kounalakis wrote in The Wall Street Journal that the United States should "Immediately stop circulating and honoring $100 bills in Russia" in order to foment discontent amongst average Russians, who hold the currency as security.
 His recommendation was also intended to harm international drug cartels.

 California

 Kounalakis argues that California, despite being the most populous and economically influential state in the U.S., is significantly underrepresented in shaping foreign policy in Congress.
 He highlights the absence of Californians on key Senate committees such as Armed Services, Foreign Relations, and Intelligence, which are crucial for foreign policy decisions.

 Personal life

-Kounalakis married Eleni Tsakopoulos in Istanbul in 2000.
+Kounalakis married Eleni Tsakopoulos in Istanbul, Turkey in 2000.
 The couple has two sons.
 His wife served as the U.S. Ambassador to Hungary until 2013 and won her election in 2018 and her re-election in for Lieutenant Governor of California, taking office in January 2019.
-She is also running for the role of California governor in 2026.
+She previously ran for California governor in 2026.

 Like his father, Kounalakis was a blue-collar construction worker who maintains his Class A heavy equipment truck drivers license.